kbrown01/Vizio_DirecTV/README.md

 Again, there are variables needed here:

 - ip: the IP address of the specific TV
-- port: the port the REST service is listening on (normally 7245)
+- port: the port the REST service is listening on (normally 7345)
 - auth: The AUTH code that allows your app to speak to the TV (see above for getting the AUTH code for a TV)
-- codeset and code: a set of of integer values that represent essentially every key.
+- codeset and code: a setof of integer values that represent essentially every key.
 Now, most everything you want to know is here:
 ```
 Event Name          Codeset         Code
 Volume Down         5               0